a-bentofreire/facebook-chat-downloader/README.md

-## Description
+# Description

-`facebook-chat-download` is an unofficial facebook chat message downloader command line utility.
+`facebook-chat-downloader` is an unofficial facebook chat message downloader command line utility.
 It's designed to simplify the retrieval of the chat messages for a list of users.
 It uses [facebook-chat-api](https://www.npmjs.com/package/facebook-chat-api) library to retrieve the data from facebook.

-`facebook-chat-download` can login from email and password, if missing it will request a user prompt, or from a state-file (generated if requested after the first successful login), allowing to connect multiple times without requesting multiple times the email/password.
+`facebook-chat-downloader` can login from email and password, if missing it will request a user prompt, or from a state-file (generated if requested after the first successful login), allowing to connect multiple times without requesting multiple times the email/password.